CMakePP/CMaize/docs/src/developer/design/classes/cmaize_project.rst

 we want to build and what settings/options to build the package with.

-Finally, because of the :ref:`cp_workspace` consideration, we opt to store most ``CMaizeProject`` state not in the ``PackageSpecification`` class as targets.
+Finally, because of the :ref:`cp_workspace` consideration, we opt to store most ``CMaizeProject`` state not in the ``PackageSpecification`` class, but as targets.
 More specifically, modern CMake is target-based.
 We thus need a mechanism to retrieve the build system targets from within the implementation of CMaize's user :term:`API`.
 By storing them in the ``CMaizeProject`` we can access the targets by retrieving the ``CMaizeProject`` object for the project, and then